-BloomingPaws Vet Clinic treats pet reptiles here in Bloomington, Indiana and would like to share some facts on their health and care from our team of veterinarians.
+Although BloomingPaws Vet Clinic no longer treats pet reptiles, we would like to share some facts on their health and care for those who have reptile pets.

 Reptile pets include: Lizards, Snakes, Turtles, Tortoises